 To calculate product-specific carbon footprints from suppliers, follow these key steps:

-1. Prioritize suppliers and products: Focus on high-impact suppliers and product categories that contribute the most to your client’s emissions.
+- Prioritise suppliers and products: Focus on high-impact suppliers and product categories that contribute the most to your company's emissions.

-2. Collect product-specific data: Request detailed data on materials, energy use, and transportation for the specific products your client purchases.
+- Collect product-specific data: Request detailed data on materials, energy use, and transportation for the specific products your company purchases.

-Want to ensure the supplier engagement program you run for your clients is free from data entry errors, and stays on-track?
+Want to ensure that your supplier engagement program is free from data entry errors, and stays on-track?
 With Avarni’s supplier engagement tools, you can:

-• Identify your client’s top emitting suppliers and segment them into cohorts, based on maturity and materiality.
+- Identify top emitting suppliers and segment them into cohorts, based on maturity and materiality.

-• Manage your client’s supplier engagement program on their behalf with progress tracking and reminders to suppliers, ensuring the program stays on track and no suppliers fall through the cracks.
+- Manage your supplier engagement program with progress tracking and reminders to suppliers, ensuring the program stays on track and no suppliers fall through the cracks.